-We are subject to the Conflict Minerals Rule because Conflict Minerals (mostly tin and gold) are contained in the functional hardware and other components used in some of the apparel and accessories products that we contract to manufacture.
-For a further discussion of our products, see our Annual Report on Form 10-K for the fiscal year ended January 31, 2015.
-The information contained in our Form 10-K is not incorporated by reference into this Conflict Minerals Report or our Form SD and should not be considered part of this Conflict Minerals Report or the Form SD.
+We are subject to the Conflict Minerals Rule because 3TG (tin and gold) are contained in the functional hardware and other components used in some of the apparel and accessories products that we contract to manufacture.
+Based on our internal product scoping, we do not believe that any of our products contain tantalum or tungsten.
+For a further discussion of our products, see our Annual Report on Form 10-K for the fiscal year ended January 30, 2016.
+The information contained in our Form 10-K is not incorporated by reference into this Conflict

+Minerals Report or our Form SD and should not be considered part of this Conflict Minerals Report or the Form SD.
 Certain products that are contracted to be manufactured and sold by our licensees or that we purchase from other vendors do not come within our Conflict Minerals Rule reporting and compliance because we do not contract to manufacture the products.

-For 2014, only 6% of the suppliers of the products that we contracted to manufacture were identified by us as having provided us with products that contained Conflict Minerals content that was necessary to the functionality or production of the products.
-Even where Conflict Minerals may be present in our products, they generally constitute a very small or de minimis portion of the materials content of the products.
+For 2015, 11% of the suppliers of the products that we contracted to manufacture were identified by us as having provided us with products that contained 3TG content that was necessary to the functionality or production of the products.
+Even where 3TG may be present in our products, they generally constitute a very small or de minimis portion of the materials content of the products.

-We do not directly source Conflict Minerals from mines, smelters or refiners, and believe that we are in most cases many levels removed from, and have limited influence over, these market participants.
-Furthermore, because of the depth, geographic diversity and constant evolution of our supply chain and competitive factors affecting our supplier base, we often have significant difficultly identifying market participants upstream from our direct suppliers.
+We do not directly source 3TG from mines, smelters or refiners, and believe that we are in most cases many levels removed from, and have limited influence over, these market participants.
 However, through the efforts described in this Conflict Minerals Report, and as part of our reasonable country of origin inquiry and due diligence processes, we seek to ensure that our suppliers source responsibly.
-Specifically, we endeavor in good faith to determine if any of the Conflict Minerals necessary to the functionality or production of the products that we contract to manufacture originated in the DRC or any adjoining country and, if so, whether they directly or indirectly financed or benefited an armed group in the DRC or an adjoining country.
+Specifically, we endeavor in good faith to determine if any of the 3TG necessary to the functionality or production of the products that we contract to manufacture originated in a Covered Country and, if so, whether they directly or indirectly financed or benefited an armed group.